HaRry2037/spotify-clone/README.md

 ## Installation Steps

 Follow the instructions inside the `./client` and `./server` directories.

-## Contributing

-### NOTE: Please use [this commit](https://github.com/maqsudtolipov/spotify-clone/tree/d6fd416c308b377c0113dfa2d0529bae2356b1e4) if you want to clone this project.
-I started working V2 and commits after that might not be included in installation steps or create conflicts.

-Contributions to this project are welcome!
-If you would like to contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch